appgardenstudios/hyaline/www/content/documentation-v1/explanation/extract.md

 ### Adding Metadata - Tags

-TODO purpose can be added and is used for
+Tags can be added to each matching document and/or section for later use.

 <div class="side-by-side">